Environment Setup

 --from-literal=password=keycloak

-The YAML file already includes the database’s keycloak username and password, which is adequate for a workshop.
-In a production environment, it’s essential to securely define these fields, and it’s recommended to store them in a secret.
+The YAML file already includes the keycloak username and password for the database, which is sufficient for workshop purposes.
+In a production environment, you must securely define these fields and store them in a secret.

-For the workshop, the Keycloak instance has been configured with plain HTTP enabled, and strict hostname resolution has been disabled.
-In production environments, it is necessary to configure TLS and set the hostname according to the specific requirements.
+For this workshop, the Keycloak instance is configured with plain HTTP enabled, and strict hostname resolution disabled.
+In production, TLS configuration and proper hostname setup are required.

-After deploying and ensuring the Keycloak instance is running successfully, we can access the administration console.
-The default credentials are generated randomly during the deployment.
-To retrieve them, we need to check the generated secrets as follows:
+After deploying and confirming that the Keycloak instance is running successfully, you can access the administration console.
+The default credentials are randomly generated during deployment.
+Retrieve them using the following commands:

 oc -n rhbk get secret example-keycloak-initial-admin -o jsonpath='{.data.username}' | base64 --decode